gcollazo/BrowserRefresh-Sublime/README.md

 ]
 ```
 `auto_save` - If se to `true` you current file in Sublime Text will be save before refreshing the browser window.

+`delay` - Adds a delay (in seconds) before triggering the refresh.
+Seems to be useful if you are using a CSS or JavaScript pre-processor.
+The default is 0.0 seconds.

 `activate_browser` - If set to `true` when you press the keys it will bring the browser to the foreground.